-A study released in the Journal of Child Psychology and Psychiatry was unable to find any significant correlation between video game addiction and psychiatric problems.
+A study released in the Journal of Child Psychology and Psychiatry was unable to find any significant correlation between video game addiction and common psychiatric problems.
 The study was conducted at the Norwegian University of Science and Technology.

 According to researchers, 702 children from Norway were evaluated for signs of a condition known as Internet Gaming Disorder (IGD), as defined in the DSM-5.
 The participants were between 10 to 14 years of age.